bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 *Note: This parameter is for advanced users*

-RC minimum PWM pulse width.
+RC minimum PWM pulse width in microseconds.
 Typically 1000 is lower limit, 1500 is neutral and 2000 is upper limit.

 - Range: 800 2200

 - Increment: 1

-- Units: pwm
+- Units: PWM

 ## RCn_TRIM: RC trim PWM

 *Note: This parameter is for advanced users*

-RC trim (neutral) PWM pulse width.
+RC trim (neutral) PWM pulse width in microseconds.
 Typically 1000 is lower limit, 1500 is neutral and 2000 is upper limit.

 - Range: 800 2200

 - Increment: 1

-- Units: pwm
+- Units: PWM

 ## RCn_MAX: RC max PWM

 *Note: This parameter is for advanced users*

-RC maximum PWM pulse width.
+RC maximum PWM pulse width in microseconds.
 Typically 1000 is lower limit, 1500 is neutral and 2000 is upper limit.

 - Range: 800 2200

 - Increment: 1

-- Units: pwm
+- Units: PWM

 ## RCn_REVERSED: RC reversed